Anthony Cioffi

-Anthony Cioffi (born August 26, 1994) is an American football safety and linebacker who is currently a free agent.
-He most recently played for the BC Lions of the Canadian Football League (CFL).
+Anthony Cioffi (born August 26, 1994) is an American professional football safety and linebacker.
 He played college football for Rutgers University, where he was a four-year starter, as a cornerback his freshman and sophomore years, as a free safety his junior year, and as a strong safety in his senior season.
 He was signed by the Oakland Raiders as an undrafted free agent in 2017.
-He spent two years on the CFL’s Ottawa Redblacks before signing a futures/reserves contract with the New York Jets of the National Football League.
+He spent two years on the CFL's Ottawa Redblacks before signing a futures/reserves contract with the New York Jets of the National Football League.
 In January 2021, Cioffi signed with the BC Lions.